Fraudulent Transfers and Fraudulent Conveyances Explained

-The Internal Revenue Service has also held in Revenue Ruling 77-137 that the creditor with a charging order is treated as a substituted limited partner for tax purposes.
-As a result, the judgment creditor is responsible for the tax consequences resulting from ownership without the capacity to force dissolution of the partnership or distributions from the partnership.
+The Internal Revenue Service has also held in Revenue Ruling 77-137, that the creditor with a charging order is treated as a substituted limited partner for tax purposes.
+As a result, the judgment creditor is responsible for the tax consequences resulting from ownership without the capacity to force a dissolution of the partnership or distributions from the partnership.

 Video Transcript: What is a fraudulent conveyance?

 Why you should avoid a fraudulent conveyance?